CSSS/git-tutorial/README.md

 - Further problems can be addressed.

 ### Checking the Git Log
-Now that you've made a commit, let's check confirm it with `git log`.
+Now that you've made a commit, let's confirm it with `git log`.
 You should see a list of all the recent commits, with the one you just made at the top.